hydephp/develop/spec.md

  * @method static void boot()
 ```

-We also have a MediaFile class that looks like this:
+We also have a MediaFile class that looks like this, maybe we can unify this as well:

 ```php
 /**